wiseman-timelord/Rpg-Gradio-Gguf/README.md

 - Ubuntu - Its programmed on/towards Ubuntu 24.04-24.10.
 - Python - It uses modern versions of Python in a VENV.
 - LLMs in GGUF format; testing on "Llama-3.1-Unhinged-Vision-8B-GGUF".
+- AMD - Programmed on AMD, not tested on other platforms.

 ### Usage
 - No working version verified yet.